radomirbrkovic/php-practice/DesignPatterns/StructuralPatterns/Facade/README.md

 While Facade decreases the overall complexity of the application, it also helps to move unwanted dependencies to one place.

+## Applicability

+Use the Facade pattern when:

+- you need to have a limited but straightforward interface to a complex subsystem.
+- you want to structure a subsystem into layers.

 ## Pros and cons

 Pros: